acenet-arc/ACENET_Summer_School_Dask/_episodes/05-dask-general.md

 ---
 title: "Dask - General"
-teaching: 10
+teaching: 15
-exercises: 5
+exercises: 5-10
 questions:
-- "What is Dask?"
+- "What is Dask, actually?"
 objectives:
-- "A thing we will do"
+- "Understand how Dask differs from normal Python"

 keypoints:
-- "A key thing to know"
+- "Dask is 'Lazy' and won't go until you tell it to go explicitly"
 - "Another key thing to know"
 ---